Our members have a wealth of knowledge about spinning and weaving.

-Felting: Sonya will lead us in felting slippers in May: stay tuned for more details.
+Felting: Sonya will lead us in felting slippers on 9 May.

 Handknitters Guild: Sunday 21st May Yarn and Craft Market, Coburg Town Hall, 10-3pm (recommended by Megan)

-For details about and links to the Nunawading Market (Yarn Barn and other suppliers of fibre), the Bush Heritage Fund and the Sunshine Collective see our links page here.
+For details about and links to the Cellulose dyeing information, the Nunawading Market (Yarn Barn and other suppliers of fibre), the Bush Heritage Fund and the Sunshine Collective see our links page here.

 All meetings are held at:-Wadham House, Craft & Hobbies Centre,52 Wadham Pde, Mount Waverley, 3149Annual membership: $20Weekly fee: $3

 See the Weavers and Knitters pages to view the outstanding results again this year.
 Ann took out the Best Exhibit in Show rosette, Hetti was also awarded a rosette for her table runner.
 Congratulations everyone!

 Marilyn, Lana and Elisabeth all took out prizes for their weaving.
 Photos are on the weaving page.

 See the Spinners, Weavers and Knitters pages for the outstanding results at the 2016 Berwick Show with Marilyn winning Best Exhibit Handspun and Handknitted sash.
 Waverley Spinners and Weavers took out 24 ribbons.
 Well done everyone.